mallond/rules-status/README.md

 ## "End in Mind" - Stephen Covey
+"the ability to envision in your mind what you cannot at present see with your eyes.
+ It is based on the principle that all things are created twice.
+ There is a mental (first) creation, and a physical (second) creation" - Stephen Covey

-What needs to be measured,
+- What needs to be measured,
-Who needs to be measured,
+- Who needs to be measured,
-Why it needs to be measured,
+- Why it needs to be measured,
-Who is the audience.
+- Who is the audience.
-What are the reporting needs
+- What are the reporting needs
-What are the Key Performance Indexes
+- What are the Key Performance Indexes

 ## Types of tracking: